 Prerequisite: SOWK1001.
-Introduction to social administration or SOWK1002.
-Introduction to social work or SOWK1008.
-Social welfare system and social policy Assessment: 100% coursework.
-142
+Introduction to social administration or

+SOWK1008.
+Social welfare system and social policy

 SOWK3033.
 Working with youth at risk and juvenile offenders (6 credits)

 This course focuses on the various approaches in working with delinquents and young people experiencing emotional or behavioural problems.
 To facilitate skills development, emphasis will be placed on experiential learning through the use of simulated exercises, games and role-play.
 Throughout the course, case and group examples will be drawn from a variety of local practice settings-probation, residential facilities for juvenile offenders, correctional services, outreach and school social work.